If you’re a regular reader of the blog, you’ll know I’m a big believer in the value of gardening with children.

 They’ll finally eat their vegetables!

 I know from my own experience of gardening with my kids that children are far more likely to eat fruit and vegetables if they can see where they came from.

 Children can sometimes struggle to eat unfamiliar foods.
 Encouraging them to grow their own fruit and veg is a great way to introduce them to a healthy lifestyle.
 From garden to table, you will instil in your child a love of food and make it less daunting for them to try something new.
 It’s also huge fun to pick a strawberry or a pea pod from a plant and scoff it there and then!

 Learning Resources has a handy guide for growing fruit and vegetables, featuring an easy-to-digest infographic showing kids when to plant, and how to look after their plants from seed to shoot.
 To help incentivise kids to get their 5 A Day, parents can also download the free Fresh Fruit & Veggie Reward Chart.

 Learning Resources are experts in all things learning, and have dedicated an entire section of their blog to learning in the great outdoors.
 There are lots of fun activities, how-to guides, and explainers for young children, plus plenty of tips on gardening activities for kids.

 You might also like to take a look at my new book, A Year of Nature Craft & Play, which includes lots of kids gardening ideas and fun nature play inspiration.
-My blog posts on 10 brilliant gardening projects to do with children and 50 fun ideas to get kids gardening also has lots of ideas on gardening for children, and my printable list of easy kids outdoor activities will help to keep them busy!
+My blog posts on 10 brilliant gardening projects to do with children and 50 fun ideas to get kids gardening also have lots of ideas on gardening for children, and my printable list of easy kids outdoor activities will help to keep them busy!